 This was the kind of talk that grown-ups used sometimes.
 They referred to something I could not understand, but, because they were talking with serious faces, I knew I should try to understand.

-“Well, your grandmother loves you very much, and she knows the guns you asked for are pretend, but she’s troubled about whether she should give them to you.
+“Well, your grandmother loves you very much, and she knows the guns you asked for are just pretend guns, but she’s troubled about whether she should give them to you.
 She wants to know if there is something else instead that you really want.”

 I loved my grandmother, and I wanted to help her out…BUT.